President Kennedy's Killing Day Photographer: Famous James Altgens Quotes!

 “When you love what you do, you’ll never work a day in your life.”

-A short introduction to “That Day in Dallas”
+A short introduction to “That Day in Dallas.”

-There are more than 110 black-and-white photos in the work, and their clarity and detail are emphasized.
-It’s mostly about Altgens, who was closest to Kennedy during the killing but famously didn’t take a picture of the fatal moment.
 The book talks about the debate surrounding Altgens’ photos, especially one that shows a person in the opening of the Texas School Book Depository.
 At first, this person was thought to be Lee Harvey Oswald, but it was later found to be Billy N. Lovelady.

 Vice President Lyndon B. Johnson in the car and scenes from the Hotel Texas and Love Field are some other pictures that stand out.
 The book is a detailed picture story of the assassination, showing important events and people from various views and points of view.
 It is a useful resource for anyone interested in this historical event.

-Reflecting on the JFK assassination: “but when JFK’s head exploded, sending substance in my direction, I virtually became paralyzed. … Yet, many news people say I should have taken the picture anyway … I should have made the picture that I was set up to make.
+Reflecting on the JFK assassination: “But when JFK’s head exploded, sending substance in my direction, I virtually became paralyzed. … Yet, many news people say I should have taken the picture anyway … I should have made the picture that I was set up to make.
 And I didn’t do it.” – James Altgens

 Describing the aftermath of the JFK assassination: “There was no blood on the right-hand side of his face; there was no blood on the front of his face.
 But there was a tremendous amount of blood on the left-hand side and at the back of the head.” – James Altgens

 “I had pre-focused, had my hand on the trigger, but when JFK’s head exploded, sending substance in my direction, I virtually became paralyzed.
-This was such a shock to me that I never did press the trigger on the camera… To have a President shot to death right in front of you and keep your cool and do what you’re supposed to do – I’m not real sure that the most seasoned photographers would be able to do it… There is no excuse for this.
+This was such a shock to me that I never did press the trigger on the camera… To have a president shot to death right in front of you and keep your cool and do what you’re supposed to do—I’m not real sure that the most seasoned photographers would be able to do it… There is no excuse for this.
 I should have made the picture that I was set up to make.
 And I didn’t do it.” – James Altgens

 Reporting on the JFK assassination: “Dallas, Nov.
-22 (AP)–President Kennedy was shot today just as his motorcade left downtown Dallas.
+22 (AP)— President Kennedy was shot today just as his motorcade left downtown Dallas.
 Mrs. Kennedy jumped up and grabbed Mr. Kennedy.
 She cried, “Oh, no!”
 The motorcade sped on.” – James Altgens

 Regarding his position during the JFK assassination: “I might have had better pictures for investigators if I had been allowed to stay on the overpass.
 By being up there, I would have been able to show the sniper.” – James Altgens

-Altgens’ photograph was widely published around the world in the aftermath of the President’s killing.
-After the shooting of President Kennedy, the New York HERALD Tribune published “Probably the most controversial photograph of the decade”.
+Altgens’ photograph was widely published around the world in the aftermath of the president’s killing.
+After the shooting of President Kennedy, the New York HERALD Tribune published “Probably the most controversial photograph of the decade.”

 In 1978, the House Select Committee on Assassinations studied several still and motion images, including an enhanced version of the Altgens photograph, in its scope.